The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * AoE Healing in a 15y radius around you  (250p) + regen (5 ticks of 150p), 1.5s cast time
 * Total heal potency: 1000p
-* Can weave 1 oGCD after this
+* Can weave one oGCD after this
-* Use in scenarios where you need an AoE GCD heals, use this over Helios as it becomes neutral to helios with one regen tick and a heal gain with at least two ticks.
+* Use in scenarios where you need an AoE GCD heals, use this over Helios as it becomes neutral to Helios with one regen tick and a heal gain with at least two ticks.

 ![](/img/jobs/ast/macro.png)